 Email Impersonation vs. Email Spoofing

-Email impersonation and email spoofing are two different types of cyber-attacks that involve deception but have distinct differences.
+Email impersonation and email spoofing are two different types of cyber-attacks involving deception but with distinct differences.

 Email impersonation, also known as email spoofing, is a phishing attack where a cyber criminal fraudulently impersonates a legitimate source, typically via email, to trick the recipient into an action that benefits the attacker.
 The goal is to trick the recipient into believing they are interacting with a trusted source, such as a company executive or colleague, and to take specific action.
 Impersonation attacks often involve the attacker using a display name that mimics a legitimate entity, hoping the recipient won’t check the actual email address.